 A 2004 study by the Solvay Brussels School [REPORT PDF] found that customers are more likely to develop a loyal, satisfied relationship with a business when products are priced reasonably.

 The key term above is reasonable, not necessarily low or high.
 When pricing appears to be fair and in line with the amount of value the product provides, customers are more likely to develop a trusting, loyal commercial relationship.

-Other studies, such as this study by Vinita Kaura [REPORT PDF], show that perceived price has a significant positive impact on price fairness.
-When people believe prices are fair, they’re far more likely to form a positive opinion of the product, company and brand.
+Other studies, such as this study by Vinita Kaura [REPORT PDF], show that the perceived price has a significant positive impact on price fairness.
+When people believe prices are fair, they’re far more likely to form a positive opinion of the product, company, and brand.